Presbyopia

 Presbyopia is a physiological insufficiency of optical accommodation associated with the aging of the eye; it results in progressively worsening ability to focus clearly on close objects.
 Also known as age-related farsightedness (or as age-related long sight in the UK), it affects many adults over the age of 40.
 A common sign of presbyopia is difficulty in reading small print, which results in having to hold reading material farther away.
 Other symptoms associated can be headaches and eyestrain.
 Different people experience different degrees of problems.
 Other types of refractive errors may exist at the same time as presbyopia.
 While exhibiting similar symptoms of blur in the vision for close objects, this condition has nothing to do with hypermetropia or far-sightedness, which is almost invariably present in newborns and usually decreases as the newborn gets older.

 Presbyopia is a typical part of the aging process.
 It occurs due to age-related changes in the lens (decreased elasticity and increased hardness) and ciliary muscle (decreased strength and ability to move the lens), causing the eye to focus light right behind rather than on the retina when looking at close objects.
 It is a type of refractive error, along with nearsightedness, farsightedness, and astigmatism.
 Diagnosis is by an eye examination.

 Presbyopia can be corrected using glasses, contact lenses, multifocal intraocular lenses, or LASIK (PresbyLASIK) surgery.
 The most common treatment is glass correction using appropriate convex lens.
 Glasses prescribed to correct presbyopia may be simple reading glasses, bifocals, trifocals, or progressive lenses.
+Pilocarpine eye drops are a recently FDA-approved treatment for presbyopia.

 People over 40 are at risk for developing presbyopia and all people become affected to some degree.
 An estimated 25% of people (1.8 billion globally) had presbyopia As of 2015.

 Signs and symptoms

-The first symptoms most people notice are difficulty reading fine print, particularly in low light conditions; eyestrain when reading for a long period; and blurring of near objects or temporarily blurred vision when changing the viewing distance.
-Many extreme presbyopes complain that their arms have become "too short" to hold reading material at a comfortable distance.

-Presbyopia, like other focal imperfections, becomes less noticeable in bright sunlight when the pupil becomes smaller.
-As with any lens, increasing the focal ratio of the lens increases depth of field by reducing the level of blur of out-of-focus objects (compare the effect of aperture on depth of field in photography).

-The onset of presbyopia varies among those with certain professions and those with miotic pupils.
-In particular, farmers and homemakers seek correction later, whereas service workers and construction workers seek correction earlier.
-Scuba divers with interest in underwater photography may notice presbyopic changes while diving before they recognize the symptoms in their normal routines due to the near focus in low light conditions.
+Presbyopia is a normal part of aging, with most people noticing progressive changes in their near vision after the age of 40, worsening until age 65.
+Common symptoms include decreased focusing ability for near objects, eye strain, and headache.
+Eye strain is the feeling of soreness and tiredness in the eyes.
+When reading or doing close-up work, those with presbyopia may compensate with reading at brighter lights and holding material at an arm's length.
+A cardinal symptom that individuals with presbyopia may describe is "short arms", or an inability to hold reading material far enough from their eyes to read clearly.
+Those with presbyopia may also have difficulties transitioning between seeing at a near and far distance.
+These issues focusing can also result in squinting and drowsiness while doing close-up tasks.
+Presbyopia generally does not affect a person's ability to focus on distant objects.